QuXiangjie/MLOps-e2e-Project-Flask-Docker-Jenkins-CI-CD-Pipeline-AWS-ECS-Step-by-Step-Demo/README.md

-# Project Structure
+# Project Overview for IT Department

-This document provides an overview of the project structure and the purpose of each file and folder.

-## Root Directory
+## Project Structure

 ### Files
 - **`app.py`**